RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 // Output: '123' as a string
 ```

-Now when we call the bar method with an integer argument of 123 we'll get an error.
+Now when we call the bar method with an integer argument of 123 we get an error.
 This is because the method expects to return a string but it is attempting to return an integer.
-Strict typing has been imposed on the method and the following error is outputted.
+Strict types have been imposed on the method and the following error is outputted.

 ```
 FATAL ERROR Uncaught TypeError: Return value of bar() must be of the type string, integer returned
 ```

-## Strong typing is on a per file basis
+## Strict types are on a per file basis

-The other caveat to be aware of is that strong types have to be imposed on a file by file basis.
-Strong types cannot be imposed on a global basis.
-This means you have to place `declare(strict_types=1);` in every file where you want strong types to be imposed.

-This again has been done to help backwards compatibility.
-It means you cannot impose strong types across an application easily.
+The other caveat to be aware of is that strict types have to be imposed on a file by file basis, they cannot be applied on a global basis.
+This means you have to place `declare(strict_types=1);` in every file where you want strict types to be imposed.
+Again this has been done to help backwards compatibility, but it means you cannot impose strict types across an application easily.

-Let's look at another example.
-Imagine we have a small application that pulls in functions from two separate files, `foo.php` and `bar.php`.
+To show this in action let's look at another example.
+Imagine we have a small application that pulls in two functions from two separate files, `foo.php` and `bar.php`.
 We'll add a `declare(strict_types=1);` to the top of the application file just to prove it has no effect on the files pulled in.
 Also we'll place the methods we call inside a try catch to handle any errors that are thrown.

 ```
 <?php

 /**
- * This declare strict types has no effect on the code.
+ * This declare strict types but has no effect on the code.
  */
 declare(strict_types=1);